Silence (band): Getting started (1992–1998)

-Silence was founded in 1992 by Boris Benko, Matjaz Ferenc and Primož Hladnik.
+Silence was founded in 1992 by Boris Benko, Matjaž Ferenc and Primož Hladnik.
 The band's first concert was held in Ljubljana two years later.
 In 1995, experienced producer Peter Penko (Laibach, Coptic Rain, April Nine, Siddharta) began a collaboration with the duo.
 Ferenc left the band the same year.
 Silence made their international debut in 1996 with the song "Shut Up", which was featured on the synthpop compilation Daydream Collection released on the German label Gymnastic.
 The band signed a two-album contract with German label Chrom Records the same year.
 The Berlin independent label (located in Munich at the time of the contract signing) houses, among other artists, Deine Lakaien, Distain! and Helium Vola.
 Chrom Records released Silence's debut album Ma Non Troppo in 1997, an album that was declared Album of the month by the influential German magazine New Life.
 The first single from the debut album was "Samuel's Gabriel", described by the band as "a cynical protest against the hypocrisy of the Clergy and Christianity as a political institution."
 The video was shot in Munich and on the shores of Kenya in 1998.
 This was followed by a short German tour together with Distain!.
 Famous and internationally acclaimed producer Gregor Zemljič (Random Logic) produced four songs for the upcoming follow-up album to Ma Non Troppo before the end of the busy year.